medrinnn/dualplay/README.md

-# dualplay
+# Dualplay
-DualPlay is an open source video game library manager for linux
+DualPlay is an open source video game library manager for linux made with c and SDL2